bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 processing to adapt the code world to the real hardware world.

 The data types define how to interpret memory.
-On a typical 64 bit machine our `person` class has for each string 3 pointers of 8 bytes each (pointing to heal allocated arrays of `char`s), followed by integer of 4 bytes (signed, two's complement representation).
+On a typical 64 bit machine our `person` class has for each string 3 pointers of 8 bytes each (or a bit more to allow for small string optimisation), the pointers pointing to heap allocated arrays of `char`s, followed by integer of 4 bytes (signed, two's complement representation), followed by a padding of 4 bytes (so that in an array the string pointers are aligned to a multiple of 8 address).

 Of the characteristics of a regular data type, some are programming related like destructors, move, default constructor.
 But others like copy, equality and